Kaspar-Holding/SFP-ROA/README.md

 ## Updates

+### 18 October 2023:
+- ARC created Documents not having Partial Approval
+- Referred Cases not visible in ARC bug resolved
+- Deployment on Staging & Production

 ### 17 October 2023:
 - ARC and GK Comment Template bug resolved
 - GKs and superusers will now be redirected to Summary View Page in case of Reffered cases